Morning Sickness: Causes, Symptoms and Relief

 - Interested in the science behind why they work? – SEE BELOW

-- Use an anti-nausea Ginger / Lavender / Spear and Peppermint essential oil blend with your diffuser
+- Use an anti-nausea Ginger / Lavender / Spear and Peppermint essential oil blend with your diffuser.
+Shop a great diffuser choice below

 - Consult your doctor on the best pre-natal vitamins for you and take your vitamins at night.